csc270s19/Syllabus/Schedule.md

 - [x] `CREATE TABLE` and `CREATE VIEW`

 ### Homework due 3/7
 * submit to your homework repository queries to split the `Salaries` table of `sf-salaries` into BCNF.
-You should be able to turn `Salaries` into 4 tables somewhat easily even if ou can't get complete BCNF.
+You should be able to turn `Salaries` into 4 tables somewhat easily even if you can't get complete BCNF.

 ## Tues.
 3/5
 - [ ] Quiz 2 on Functional Dependencies and NF 1-BC
+- [ ] MVD and 4 NF

+### HW
+ * continue BCNF normalization of `sf-salaries`
+ * read Wu paper (in resources and handed out in class) on 4NF